Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Additional Details on Our Benchmarking

 \subsection{Statistical Analysis for Motion Realism}

-Our statistical analysis is based on the pairwise preference data described above.
-We standardise the condition labels to canonical forms and convert the raw choices into triplets of the form \textit{(model\_A, model\_B, winner)}, as required by our scoring algorithm.
+Our statistical analysis is based on the pairwise preference data acquired from the evaluations.
+We standardise the condition labels to canonical forms and convert the raw choices into triplets of the form $(\text{model}_A, \text{model}_B, \text{winner})$, as required by our scoring algorithm.
 A ``clear'' preference counts as two wins for the winner, whereas a ``slight'' preference only counts as one; ties count as half a win and half a loss for both models in the presentation.

 To transform the pairwise preferences into a continuous ranking, we use the Bradley-Terry Elo-style model advocated by the Chatbot Arena team \cite{chiang2023update}.
 This approach preserves the interpretability of classical Elo ratings while avoiding the dependence on update order, which can distort results in online systems with large $K$ values.
 Specifically, we consider the latent skill of each system as a real-valued parameter $e$ and postulate that for any pair $(A,B)$ the log-odds of $A$ beating $B$ are equal to $e_A - e_B$ divided by a scale constant.
 Under a logistic link, this assumption yields the Bradley-Terry probability \cite{bradley1952rank}, which is maximized in a single-batch optimization rather than incrementally.
 Following generally accepted standards of Elo calculation we set the scale to 400, so that a 200-point difference corresponds to 76\% probability of winning.
 This reflects practices in the game of chess, for example.
 The model also assumes that the maximum likelihood estimates of the ratings are approximately Gaussian when the number of pairwise comparisons is large, allowing for easy calculation of standard errors.
 We exploit this asymptotic normality to derive Wald confidence intervals for each rating and to propagate uncertainty when computing derived quantities such as predicted win rates.
 Because the pair frequencies are unbalanced, we additionally perform non-parametric bootstrapping over the original trials to guard against violations of the Gaussian approximation.
 In each bootstrap replicate, we sample battles with replacement, fit the Bradley-Terry model, and record the resulting set of Elo ratings.
 All optimization is done using \texttt{scikit-learn}'s unconstrained logistic regression solver, which reliably converges to our dataset within seconds.